-Toilets: Yes, including baby change table.
+Bathrooms: Yes, including baby change table for changing diapers.
 Restrooms are on lower level, and ground floor.
 You can breastfeed anywhere but the museum suggests the fourth floor as it is a quieter space.

 - Yes.
 CMOM has a ramp entrance and open lobby for free movement.

 - The Museum is wheelchair accessible in all locations except the lower level of the Dynamic H2O exhibition.